Young Māori Party: Membership

 The membership of the Young Māori Party consisted primarily of younger Māori who had received a European-style education.
 Many were from the East Coast or the Bay of Plenty.
-Prominent members included James Carroll, Paraire Tomoana, Āpirana Ngata, Te Rangi Hīroa (who was a founding member), and Maui Pomare.
+Prominent members included James Carroll, Paraire Tomoana, Āpirana Ngata, Te Rangi Hīroa (who was a founding member), and Māui Pōmare.
 The most important concern of the group was the improvement of Māori health and welfare.

 Most members of the Party believed that in order to prosper, Māori needed to adopt European ways of life, particularly Western medicine and education.
 At times, especially earlier in their careers, they offended older and more traditional Māori by attempting to abolish traditional practices.
 Later they developed more sensitivity and tended to present Western ways as similar to pre-European traditions.
 Ngata in particular also realised that Māori culture was in danger of being corrupted or swamped by European culture, and encouraged the revival of many Māori arts and crafts, such as kapa haka and carving.
 He also recorded many waiata and other forms of Māori literature, ensuring its preservation.

 Loss of members

 As it was a group of like-minded politicians rather than a true party, the Young Māori Party did not survive the retirement, defeat and deaths of its members.
 Hiroa left parliament in 1914, and by 1930 Carroll and Pomare had both died.
-Ngata remained in parliament until 1943, when he was defeated by Labour-Ratana candidate Tiaki Omana.
+Ngata remained in parliament until 1943, when he was defeated by Labour-Rātana candidate Tiaki Omana.